borntofrappe/fullstack-d3/README.md

 - the `x` axis is removed

-- for the seasons, the line chart includes a semi-transparent rectangle, and a line highlighting the mean value
+- for the seasons, the line chart includes a semi-transparent rectangle and a line highlighting the mean

   ```js
   seasonGroup.append("rect");